-Before operating the engine, make sure that this Manual is applicable to the engine type.
-Refer to the identification plate if you are not sure about the engine model designation.
-If you don't have the correct manual, please contact your Nanni authorized dealer.
+Before starting the unit, make sure this manual is applicable to the model to be commissioned.
+Refer to the identification plate if you are not sure of the designation.
+If you do not have the correct manual, please contact your authorized Nanni dealer.

-All the information and specifications in this manual are based on the technical data available at time of publication.
+All information and specifications in this manual are based on the technical data available at the time of publication.
 Changes and updates may be made by Nanni without notice.

-Illustrations are intended as a general guide and may vary from the equipment fitted in the engine in some details.
+The illustrations serve as a general guide and may differ from the equipment in some details.

-If there are any equipment details that are not shown or described in this Manual, or if you have any question regarding the operation of any equipment, your authorized Nanni dealer will be glad to inform you of correct care and operating procedures.
-Contact a NANNI INDUSTRIES S.A.S. authorized dealer for the servicing of your engine.
-A list of dealers is available on our website :
+If any details of the equipment are not shown or described in this manual, or if you have any questions regarding the operation of any equipment, your authorized Nanni dealer will be pleased to inform you of the correct maintenance and operating procedures.
+Contact an authorized NAN-NI INDUSTRIES S.A.S. dealer for maintenance of your engine.
+A list of dealers is available on our website: